 Letter of Authenticity from Chris Larson, Disney Imagineering, Glendale California.

-I began where Chris left off: trying to learn how the helmet had gotten into such bad shape.
+I began where Chris left off: trying to learn how what I came to call "the Lost Helmet" had gotten into such bad shape.
 Through careful study, I came to believe the damage may have happened during filming.
 But after consulting Leagues historians and cast members, I couldn’t find anyone with first-hand knowledge that would prove my theory.
 Thus, without proof of how it occurred, the damage was historically insignificant and not worth preserving.

 Next, I solicited opinions about what should be done with the helmet.
 Since the cause of the damage could not be proven; and since most of the surviving Disney helmets (including the “Hero” Nemo, shown below) have received some repair over the years; the general opinion among the film authorities, Leaguers, diving helmet collectors, and vintage SCUBA enthusiasts I contacted was that this damaged and forsaken movie prop should be restored; hopefully, while maintaining as much authenticity as possible.